AthenZ/terraform-provider-athenz/docs/resources/athenz_user_domain.md

-##Resource: athenz_user_domain
+---
+page_title: "User resource - terraform-provider-athenz"
+subcategory: ""
+description: |-
+The user-domain resource provides an Athenz user-domain resource.
+---

+# Resource `athenz_user_domain`

 `athenz_user_domain` provides an Athenz user-domain resource.

-###Important Note: Use this resource only for create new user domain, update not supported.
+Important Note: Use this resource only for create new user domain, update not supported.
 For import existing one, pls use terraform import.

 ### Example Usage